pablodecm/phd_thesis/src/101_chapter_1.md

 electromagnetic and weak interactions [@glashow1961partial; @SALAM1964168], and where the weak interaction was mediated by means of charged $W^{\pm}$ and neutral $Z$ massive vector bosons.
-Nevertheless, the theory does not provide an explanation for the mass of the weak mediators, until the so-called Brout-Englert-Higgs [@englert1964broken; @higgs1964broken; @guralnik1964global]
+Nevertheless, the theory did not provide an explanation for the mass of the weak mediators, until the so-called Brout-Englert-Higgs [@englert1964broken; @higgs1964broken; @guralnik1964global]